SymfonyCasts/30-days-last/sfcasts/testing-components.md

 be an integration test - then `Twig/Components/`.
 If you're new to integration tests, check our [Integration Testing tutorial](https://symfonycasts.com/screencast/phpunit-integration).

-Inside, create a new `Button` class... and extend the normal `KernelTestCase` for integration tests.
+Inside, create a new `ButtonTest` class... and extend the normal `KernelTestCase` for integration tests.
 To help us work with the component, use a trait called `InteractsWithTwigComponents`, then add a new function:
 `testButtonRendersWithVariants()`.